 Happiness?
 My God, I can’t wait to hear what the Past Grand Master has to tell us.

-It’s not that I do not enjoy Freemasonry; I do, and I am grateful to be a small part of it.
+It’s not that I do not enjoy Freemasonry overall; I do, and I am grateful to be a small part of it.
 If it made me unhappy, I’d have been gone long ago—and I had reasons to be very unhappy years ago, but logically found the positive (Masonic Light) outweighed the negative (certain Masonic people).

 Bro.
 George Oliver, the famous nineteenth century Masonic author, had something to say about happiness, being a clergyman and all.
 One of his books, The Symbol of Glory: Shewing the Object and End of Freemasonry, from 1850, is an anthology of lectures.
 Here are several excerpts: